antler/caribou-docs/resources/outline.md

 that the existence of Clojure allows us to follow through with the original possibilities of code as data to its full implications in terms of EVERYTHING as data.
-Our goal is to allow the potential of any aspect of the system to be able to be harnessed programmatically to bloom into its ultimate manifestation.
+Our goal is to allow the potential of any aspect of the system to be able to be harnessed programmatically reach its ultimate realization.

 # Configuring Caribou